 Q. What is the ceiling made of on the front porch and the screened-in porch?

 A. I’m not real sure.
-I believe it came in sheets and was kind of bead-board product.
+I believe it came in sheets and was kind of a bead-board product.
 It has a narrow bead board look on one side and a wider plank look on the other.
 I chose to show the narrow, bead board side on the front porch ceiling and the wider, plank look on the screened-in porch ceiling.
 Here’s a photo of it right after it was installed on the screened-in porch. (see pic below)